Home

 The annual BIPOC Book Fest is a celebration centered on underrepresented voices through a showcase of literary works that feature Black, Indigenous, People of Color and other creatives of marginalized communities.
 Curated with diversity in mind, the festival combines the nostalgia of the book fairs we knew and loved as children with unique programming, panels, readings, vendors, book-related memorabilia, poetry performances and more!

-THE NEXT CHAPTER …
+THE PLOT THICKENS …

 Little BIPOC Book Fest

-Saturday, March 11, 2023
+Saturday, March 14, 2026

 Discovery Green